IBM/CSLiS/README.md

 The LiS software resides outside the kernel source tree.
 It runs as a loadable module.

-Latest update superseeds the December 02, 2024 fix.
-On December 05, 2024, Issue #25 was
+Latest update superseeds the December 05, 2024 fix.
+On December 13, 2024, Issue #26 was
 addressed and fixed.
+It fixes a problem in compile on RHEL 9.5 (5.14.0 leve) for ppc64le and x86_64 platforms where "invalidate_device()" call was changed to "invalidate_bdev()" (a Linux 6 kernel change).
-It fixes a problem in compile on SLES 15 SP6 that references newer time variables that the distro change to revert back to using older time variables.
-Fix was made and the updates applied December 05, 2024.
-Check date by "grep -1 lis_date /usr/src/CSLiS-711/head/version.c" and check date is at least 05 Dec 2024.
-The version will show a "CS7111A" for this new fix.
+Fix was made and the updates applied December 13, 2024.
+Check date by "grep -1 lis_date /usr/src/CSLiS-711/head/version.c" and check date is at least 13 Dec 2024.
+The version will show a "CS7111B" for this new fix.

 Jeff L Smith
 <jefsmith@us.ibm.com>